morse-simulator/morse/doc/morse/user/builder.rst

     mouse.name = "jerry"

-If you do not explicitely set the name of your components, MORSE name them automatically (including the Blender objects representing your components) based on **the name of the variable used in your Builder script**.
+If you do not explicitly set the name of your components, MORSE name them automatically (including the Blender objects representing your components) based on **the name of the variable used in your Builder script**.